 Remark 7.4 Symmetries of the symbol square.
 For a more detailed discussion of symmetry lines see refs.
-[5, 8, 46, 13].
-It is an open question (see remark 19.3) as to how time reversal symmetry can be exploited for reductions of cycle expansions.
+[7.3, 7.4, 7.5, 7.6, 7.7].
+It is an open question (see remark 21.2) as to how time reversal symmetry can be exploited for reductions of cycle expansions.
 For example, the fundamental domain symbolic dynamics for reflection symmetric systems is discussed in some detail in sect.
-19.5, but how does one recode from time-reversal symmetric symbol sequences to desymmetrized 1/2 state space symbols?
+21.5, but how does one recode from time-reversal symmetric symbols?

 Remark 7.5 Standard map.
 Standard maps model free rotators under the influence of short periodic pulses, as can be physically implemented, for instance, by pulsed optical lattices in cold atoms physics.
 On the theoretical side, standard maps exhibit a number of important features: small k values provide an example of KAM perturbative regime (see ref.
-[8]), while for larger k chaotic deterministic transport is observed [9, 10]; the transition to global chaos also presents remarkable universality features [11, 12, 13].
-Also the quantum counterpart of this model has been widely investigated, being the first example where phenomena like quantum dynamical localization have been observed [14].
-For some hands-on experience of the standard map, download Meiss simulation code [4].
+[7.10]), while for larger k chaotic deterministic transport is observed [7.8, 7.9]; the transition to global chaos also presents remarkable universality features [7.3, 7.11, 7.6].
+Also the quantum counterpart of this model has been widely investigated, being the first example where phenomena like quantum dynamical localization have been observed [7.12].
+Stability residue was introduced by Greene [7.13].